KalvadTech/CustomerPulse-Android/README.md

 ### Use Customer Pulse Survey page
 add customer pulse as a stand alone page by calling method showSurveyPage(Context context, String link_or_token, HashMap<String, String> options, boolean dismissible, int closingDelayInMs)

-using default values for dismissible and closeDelayinMs
+using default values for dismissible and closeDelayInMs
 ```bash
 CustomerPulseSurvey.showSurveyPage(context, link_or_token, options,)
 ```

-to change close delay only use
+to change closeDelayInMs only use
 ```bash
 CustomerPulseSurvey.showSurveyPage(context, link_or_token, options, closeDelayInMs)
 ```